r-dube/pickingflowers/nz.md

 - April 13, 2021.
 2degrees declares use of Ericsson equipment in its 5G network \[NZHerald2021\].
 - October 2021.
 Good 5G consumer experience reported for Vodafone, Spark \[OpenSignal2021\].

-### Lessons from New Zealand's timeline
-By the fourth quarter of 2021, all three of Vodafone, Spark and 2degrees seem to have accepted GCSB's decision on Huawei.
-Vodafone and Spark have rolled out 5G in New Zealand and their networks' performance appears to be satisfactory to customers.
-2degrees has not fully rolled out a 5G network (in January 2022) - partially due to financial constraints, including previous reliance on Huawei vendor financing.

 ## Huawei's claims
-In \[YouTube2019\], Huwaei's deput CEO for New Zealand - Andrew Bowater - makes several claims regarding Huawei and its direct competitors.
+In \[YouTube2019\], Huawei's deputy CEO for New Zealand - Andrew Bowater - makes several claims regarding Huawei and its direct competitors.
-We document these claims below fact-check them against publicly availble documentation.
+We document these claims below fact-check them against publicly available documentation.

 ### Ownership
 Huawei statement: "We are ...
 100% owned by our own staff."

 Huawei has an opaque ownership structure.
-Most of Huawei's own personnel are not fully aware of their employer's ownership structure.
+Most of Huawei's own personnel are not fully aware of their employer's ownership structure \[PF2\], \[PF3\].

 ### Record of wrongdoing
 Huawei statement: "GCHQ has never never found any evidence of deliberate wrongdoing by Huawei nor any state inteference from China or any suggestion of counter-espionage..."

-While GCHQ may not have found evidence of deliberate wrongdoing, there is other publicly available evidence of wrong doing by Huawei executives and managers.
+While GCHQ may not have found evidence of deliberate wrongdoing, there is other publicly available evidence of wrongdoing by Huawei executives, managers and engineers \[PF1\], \[PF2\].

 ### Competitor's R&D
 Huawei statement: "...
 [Nokia, Ericsson] manufacture and do their product development in China like us, the key difference being that their headquarters are in Europe"

-Nokia and Ericsson are not just headquartered in Europe - unlike Huawei, they do most of their research and development outside of China and outside the direct ifluence of the CCP.
+Nokia and Ericsson are not just headquartered in Europe - unlike Huawei, they do most of their research and development outside of China and outside the direct influence of the CCP.

 ### American companies
 Huawei statement: "America no longer had any skin in the [wireless telecom] market...
 Nortel, Sun and the other competitors .... had all disappeared..."

 Nortel was a Canadian (not U.S.) company.
 CCP directed operations accelerated Nortel's demise.

 Sun was never a wireless equipment vendor.
 It was acquired by and is now integrated into Oracle.

-## Conclusions from New Zealand's experience
+## Lessons from New Zealand's experience with 5G
+In November 2018, after the denials of its 5G application that included the projected use of Huawei equipment, Spark publicly objected to GCSB's decision.
+However, after Vodafone - that did not rely on Huawei for its 3G/4G network - made a decision to deploy Nokia equipment, Spark moved on from its objections and selected an Nokia \[NZHerald2018\].

+By the fourth quarter of 2021, all three of Vodafone, Spark and 2degrees seem to have accepted GCSB's decision on Huawei.
+Vodafone and Spark have rolled out 5G in New Zealand and their networks' performance appears to be satisfactory to customers \[OpenSignal2021\].

+2degrees has not fully rolled out a 5G network (as of January 2022) - partially due to financial constraints, including previous reliance on Huawei vendor financing.

 ## References and notes
 \[Statista2022\] Estimated mobile phone provider market share in New Zealand in 2020, by subscribers.
 Statista.
 Retrieved January 8, 2022. https://www.statista.com/statistics/996221/estimated-market-share-mobile-providers-by-subscribers-new-zealand/